kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Kin

-Kin is the main currency denomination of the Kin blockchain.
+Kin is token on the Solana blockchain.
 1 Kin = 100000 [Quarks](/terms-and-concepts#quark).

-The Kin blockchain is a consumer-grade blockchain built to scale for mass usage.
-Tailored for mainstream consumers, it handles millions of requests per day and currently processes over 99% of transactions in under 10 seconds.
-In order to ensure a consumer-grade product that caters to security, privacy and data reliability, the in blockchain rests on a decentralized network architecture.
-For more information, please refer to [https://www.kin.org/blockchain/](https://www.kin.org/blockchain/).
+Kin is a token on the Solana blockchain.
+Solana is a consumer grade blockchain built for scale.
+It can currently handle 65,000 transactions per second, on par with Visa.
+Solana transaction times are roughly 400 milliseconds making it perfect for the consumer applications of  all sizes.
+Solana is also extremely decentralized and secure.
+Read more at [Solana](http://www.solana.com).

 ## Kin Rewards Engine